marya314/git-interview-baseline/README.md

   new-feature
 ```

-The `*` in front of the branch `master` indicates that `master` is currently our working branch and git tells us that we also have a branch called `new-feature`.
+The `*` in front of the branch `master` indicates that `master` is currently our working branch and that we also have a branch called `new-feature`.
+Note that we only created the new branch, but did not switch to it.
 If we made a commit right now, that commit would still be applied to our `master` branch.

 ### Switching branches with `git checkout`